 The General Data Protection Regulation (GDPR) becomes enforceable from May 2018.
 The regulation makes changes to data protection laws and the ways in which entities address data protection compliance.
 Failure to comply with the regulation can result in significant sanctions.

 Ensuring compliance with the regulation is resource intensive and will require a designated Data Protection Officer (DPO).
-CMPA will need to ensure it is prepared for GDPR and has the necessary arrangements in place for the enforcement date.
+Scotland Excel needs to ensure that it is prepared for GDPR and has the necessary arrangements in place for the enforcement date.